m0zes/raspi_ir_relay/README.md

 * to do learn AJAXy things!
 * Control relays off a raspi with a webapp
 * Tie in IR controls
-..* read IR signals
+  * read IR signals
-..* map those signals to be triggered with buttons on the webapp
+  * map those signals to be triggered with buttons on the webapp
-* Proof-of-Concept, and potentially enable other home automation fancies.
+* Proof-of-Concept, and potentially enable other home automation fancies

 ### Eventually:
 * android app calling the api